kanisterio/kanister/examples/stable/mssql/README.md

 # Microsoft SQL Server

-Microsoft SQL Server is one of the most popular and widely used database in the world.
+MS SQL Server is a relational database management system (RDBMS) developed by Microsoft.
+This product is built for the basic function of storing retrieving data as required by other applications.
+It can be run either on the same computer or on another across a network.

 ## Introduction
 This document will cover how to install SQL Server and how to run backup/restore actions.